freenas/freenas-docs/userguide/virtualmachines.rst

 The |ui-options| menu has options for controlling and modifying VMs:

 * :guilabel:`Start` boots a VM.
-Alternatively, start a VM by clicking the slide bar on the desired VM.
+VM can also be started by clicking the slide toggle on the desired VM.

   An option is provided to :guilabel:`Overcommit Memory`.
 Memory overcommitment allows multiple VMs to be launched when there is not enough free memory for all of them to run at the same time.
 This option should be used with caution.

   When active, the VM :guilabel:`State` changes to :guilabel:`RUNNING`.
 To start a VM when the host system boots, set :guilabel:`Autostart`.

 * :guilabel:`Edit` changes VM settings.